 - Suspicious Uplift Detection which alerts you when a metric changes by too much in a single experiment, indicating a likely bug

 Many of these checks are customizeable at a per-metric level.
 So you can, for example, have stricter quality checks for revenue than you have for less important metrics.

 There is often a desire to drill down into results to see how segments or dimensions of your users were affected by an A/B test variation.
 This is especially useful for finding bugs (e.g. if Safari is down, but the other browsers are up) and for identifying ideas for follow-up experiments (e.g. "European countries seem to be responding really well to this test, let's try a dedicated variation for them").

 GrowthBook utilizes a combination of Bayesian statistics, fast estimation techniques, and data quality checks to robustly analyze A/B tests at scale and provide intuitive results to decision makers.
+GrowthBook also provides a frequentist statistics engine for customers who prefer operating in that paradigm.
 The implementation is fully open source under an MIT license and available on GitHub.
 You can also read more about the statistics and equations used in the white paper PDF.